History of the People's Republic of China: Cultural Revolution

 In 1963, Mao Zedong launched the Socialist Education Movement, which is regarded as the precursor of the Cultural Revolution.
-To impose socialist orthodoxy and rid China of "old elements", and at the same time serving certain political goals, Mao began the Cultural Revolution in May 1966, attempting to return to the center of political power in China.
+To impose socialist orthodoxy and rid China of "Four Olds", and at the same time serving certain political goals, Mao began the Cultural Revolution in May 1966, attempting to return to the center of political power in China.
 The campaign was far reaching into all aspects of Chinese life.
-Estimated death toll ranges from hundreds of thousands to 20 million.
-Massacres took place across the country while massive cannibalism also occurred; Red Guards terrorized the streets as many ordinary citizens were deemed counter-revolutionaries; education and public transportation came to a nearly complete halt; daily life involved shouting slogans and reciting Mao quotations; many prominent political leaders, including Liu Shaoqi and Deng Xiaoping, were purged and deemed "capitalist roaders".
-The campaign would not come to a complete end until the death of Mao Zedong and arrest of the Gang of Four in 1976.
+Estimated death toll ranges from millions to 20,000,000.
+Massacres took place across the country while massive cannibalism also occurred.
+Starting from the "Red August" of 1966 in Beijing, Red Guards terrorized the streets as many ordinary citizens were deemed counter-revolutionaries; education and public transportation came to a nearly complete halt.

+In 1967, rebel groups began seizing power from local governments and party branches, establishing new revolutionary committees in their place meanwhile smashing the police, procuratorate and judicial systems.
+These committees often split into rival factions, engaging in the deadly violent struggles.
+Large-scale political purges such as Cleansing the Class Ranks and One Strike-Three Anti Campaign swept across the country; many prominent political leaders, including Liu Shaoqi and Deng Xiaoping, were purged and deemed "capitalist roaders".
+Millions of people were labelled as members of the Five Black Categories and were persecuted, while many intellectuals and scientists were labelled as the Stinking Old Ninth and went through struggle sessions.
+In 1971, the Lin Biao Incident shocked Beijing, followed by the rise of Gang of Four.
+The Revolution would not come to a complete end until the death of Mao Zedong and arrest of the Gang of Four in 1976.
 The second constitution of China, known as the "1975 Constitution", was passed in 1975 during the Cultural Revolution.

 On the other hand, by the time of Mao's death, China's unity and sovereignty were assured for the first time in a century, and there was development of infrastructure, industry, healthcare, education (only 20% of the population could read in 1949, compared to 65.5% thirty years later), which raised standard of living for the average Chinese.
 There is also an argument that campaigns such as the Great Leap Forward – an example of the concept New Democracy – and the Cultural Revolution were essential in jumpstarting China's development and "purifying" its culture: even though the consequences of both these campaigns were economically and humanly disastrous, they left behind a "clean slate" on which later economic progress could be built.

 Foreign relations

-The primary foreign policy was to obtain diplomatic recognition in the face of strong American opposition.
-Thus in 1964, tensions between Washington and Paris allowed France to open relations.